|

 - Add the standard typical I2C - LCD interface as shown in Fig. 1.
 The typical hardware based on the I2C chip expander PCF8574 (TI and NXP datasheets) and the LM016L LCD (presented in CSD P11).

-Some references to imagine how it may be inferred: Ref1., ref2., ref3.
-To proceed with this idea, we need to find or develop a C language high-level LCD library for the XC8 compatible with the MCC Melody I2C libraries.
+Some references to imagine how it may be inferred: ref1., ref2., ref3.
+In addition to fixing the new hardware, to proceed with this idea, we need to find or develop a C language high-level LCD library for the XC8 compatible with the MCC Melody I2C libraries.

 | Specifications | 2.
 Planning | Dev. & test | Prototype | Report |

-I2C step #1: Discover the I2C, find a Microchip application note on using the I2C through MCC.
+Annex A1: I2C step #1: Discover the I2C, find and study a Microchip application note on using the I2C through MCC Melody.
+Enable the microcontroller's master synchronous serial port (MSSP) peripheral for serial communication.

-I2C step #2: Add I2C bus expander PCF8574 and run it using the I2C library.
+Annex A2: I2C step #2: Add I2C bus expander PCF8574 client and run it using the I2C library.

-LCD step #2: This project: implement the Counter_BCD_1digit_LCD through the serial interface I2C.
+LCD step #2: implement the Counter_BCD_1digit_LCD through the serial interface I2C.

 Use the MCC Melody to print the BCD counter values on the LCD screen.